DigitalProductschool/AgenticAICoach/responsible_ai_coach/README.md

 This project is released under the **MIT License**.

+---

 # Credit and Contact

-Special thanks to [Afsaneh Asaei](https://www.linkedin.com/in/dr-afsaneh-asaei/) for this valuable contribution.
+Special thanks to [Abdulmunim Jemal](https://github.com/abdulmunimjemal) for this valuable contribution.
 Connect with them on GitHub or LinkedIn for further discussion.